 Following the visit to Cai Rang and Can Tho depart for the 3-hour drive to Chau Doc.

-Spend the rest of the evening at leisure.
+The rest of the evening at leisure.

 Overnight in Chau Doc.

 After breakfast visit Chau Doc’s local market which overlooks the confluence of three rivers, and later take a boat to Chau Giang District where a tiny mosque serves the local Cham community.
 The Cham minority who dominated coastal Vietnam from the 2nd to the 9th centuries were originally Hindu, but became Muslim as a result of contact with Arab seafarers and merchants in the Middle Ages.
 In Southeast Asia Islam was disseminated primarily by merchants who, following the monsoon winds, lived in various coastal towns for months at a time.
-The Chams also practice silk weaving and there is an opportunity to see them at work.
+The Chams also practice silk weaving and have the opportunity to see them at work.
 The architecture here is rather distinctive.

-Visit a beautiful Khmer temple, and later visit the floating houses that double as catfish farms, now a huge industry for the country.
+Visit a beautiful Khmer temple, and later the floating houses that double as catfish farms, now a huge industry for the country.

 Overnight in Chau Doc.

-After a relaxing break, be greeted by a driver and be taken on a tour to the most remarkable sights of Phnom Penh in a Cyclo, an original Phnom Penh means of transportation and a fun way to explore this lively city.
+After a relaxing break, be greeted by a driver and be taken on a tour to the most remarkable sights of Phnom Penh in a cyclo, an original Phnom Penh means of transportation and a fun way to explore this lively city.

 The next stop is the National Museum, which was built in traditional Khmer style.
 It houses the world's foremost collection of ancient Khmer artistic, archaeological, and religious artifacts from prehistory to the 17th century.
 Over 5,000 pieces are on display, constituting the repository of the Kingdom's cultural wealth.
 In addition, the roof space is home to a large bat colony!